design-tokens/community-group/technical-reports/format/design-token.md

 Declares the type of the token.
 [See “Types”](#types) for more information.

-## Vendor
+## Extensions

-The **vendor** property is an object where tools MAY add proprietary, vendor-specific data to a design token.
+The **extensions** property is an object where tools MAY add proprietary, user-, team- or vendor-specific data to a design token.
 When doing so, each tool MUST use a vendor-specific key whose value may be any valid JSON data.

-- The vendor-specific keys SHOULD be chosen such that they avoid the likelihood of a naming clash with another vendor’s data.
+- The keys SHOULD be chosen such that they avoid the likelihood of a naming clash with another vendor’s data.
 The [reverse domain name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) is recommended for this purpose.
-- Tools that process design token files MUST preserve any vendor data they do not themselves understand.
-For example, if a design token contains vendor data from tool A and the file containing that data is opened by tool B, then tool B MUST include the original tool A vendor data whenever it saves a new design token file containing that token.
+- Tools that process design token files MUST preserve any extension data they do not themselves understand.
+For example, if a design token contains extension data from tool A and the file containing that data is opened by tool B, then tool B MUST include the original tool A extension data whenever it saves a new design token file containing that token.

 <aside class="example">